 On average, a homeowner will pay between $25 and $35 per linear foot for installing a French drain in the crawl space.
-Adding a French drain to a crawl space can be an important part of waterproofing basements.
+This step can be an important part of waterproofing basements.
 Since the trench will be dug in the ground, it can be less expensive than interior options.
 However, the cost increases when you have to work around the crawl space and remove temporary structures.
-French drains in crawl spaces can be ideal for areas with heavy rains and a high water table.
+This can be ideal for areas with heavy rains and a high water table.

-A French drain around the patio will cost approximately $25 to $40 per linear foot installed.
-French drains solve the issue of water pooling around the area.
+Installing this type of system around the patio will cost approximately $25 to $40 per linear foot installed.
+They solve the issue of water pooling around the area.
 Pooled water on the patio becomes problematic because it can cause swampy yards and attract insects.
 Water exposure around the patio can damage the stone or other material used to make the structure.
 The drain will start at the patio where the water pools and runs to lower ground.

 A French drain under the sidewalk will cost around $30 to $50 per linear foot installed.
-The extra cost is from the need to dig under the sidewalk to install the French drain.
+The extra cost is from the need to dig under the sidewalk for the installation.
 Sidewalks usually measure 4 inches deep, requiring the hole to be dug to that depth.
-Homeowners choose to run a French drain under a sidewalk area for several reasons.
+Homeowners choose the area under a sidewalk for several reasons.
 For one, you may be trying to hook up a pop-up emitter set at the curb.
 This set-up is an alternative to traditional grates and keeps debris out of pipes.
-Another reason is that a French drain may go under a sidewalk is to extend the downspout through your yard.
+Another reason for a French drain to go under a sidewalk is to extend the downspout through your yard.

 The cost to install a French drain in the driveway runs between $45 and $55 per linear foot.
-Though not as expensive as installing a French drain indoors, installing one in a driveway can be costly, especially if it is already there.
-The removal and relaying of concrete add to the cost.
+Though not as expensive as installing it indoors, installing one in a driveway can be costly, especially if it is already there.
+With the removal and relaying of concrete costing around $2 to $6 per square foot, it can add around $200 to $600 to the total cost, or even more depending on the size, shape, and elevation of your driveway.
 But if you have standing water in your driveway, drainage is important to prevent wear to the concrete or poor driving conditions in areas with freezing temperatures.

-Homes with driveways that slope into the garage benefit from a French drain.
+Homes with driveways that slope into the garage benefit from this drainage system.
 Installation costs for the driveway run between $50 and $60 per linear foot.
-The cost to install a French drain in the garage is almost the same as installing one in the interior of the home.
+The cost to install this type of system in the garage is almost the same as installing one in the interior of the home.
 The higher cost involves additional labor to tear the concrete up in the garage and replace it once the drain has been installed.
-Having a French drain installed keeps water from coming through the garage to the home’s foundation.
+Having one installed keeps water from coming through the garage to the home’s foundation.

 This option can be expensive, running between $50 and $80 per linear foot.
 Prices can be affected by structures, utility lines, and landscaping that is likely to be around the outside of your home.
-If you have a small amount of water in your basement, you can install the French drain around the perimeter of your home to help channel away any groundwater that seeps through your basement walls.
+If you have a small amount of water in your basement, you can install it around the perimeter of your home to help channel away any groundwater that seeps through your basement walls.
 If you need a French drain along more than two walls in your basement, this is the better option.
-A French drain around the foundation may need to be fairly deep, depending on the height of your basement walls.
+It may need to be fairly deep, depending on the height of your basement walls.

 The cost to install a French drain in the basement runs between $60 and $70 for professional installation.
-French drains reduce hydrostatic pressure, which is exerted by fluid due to the force of gravity.
+They help reduce hydrostatic pressure, which is exerted by fluid due to the force of gravity.
 This pressure causes high water around a home to become forced into basement areas leading to flooding and water damage.

 When you install a French drain, you need to have an inspector ensure that it is installed properly, within regulation, and performing correctly.
 During an inspection, the inspector checks to see that the expelled water does not disturb the adjoining properties or is not at risk for a flooding lawsuit among neighbors.
 They will check to ensure that the water being expelled is not contaminated and within the lawful limits.
 Costs for a French drain inspection run between $150 to $250 depending on the length of the French drain and the inspector’s charges for the service.
 This cost will be in addition to any installation and material costs.